-As at 31 December 2020, the Group had 133 employees (2019: 125 employees).
-The increase is mainly due to new employed staff to fill the casual vacancy.
+As at 31 December 2021, the Group had 90 employees (2020: 133 employees).
+The decrease is mainly due to continuing decrease in production of fire-fighting equipment and inspection services.
 Remuneration is determined by reference to market terms and the performance, qualifications, and experience of individual employee.
 Other benefits include contributions to retirement scheme.